deeperdolphin/papers/EGR.md

 * and the global cosmological arrow of time.

 The consequences range from phenomenology (Yukawa corrections, running (G)) to deep cosmology (no singularities, no recollapse, unitary heat death).
-The numerical programme of Section 9, designed to falsify the growth law, instead found **no contradictions** with these predictions, reinforcing the viability of EGR as a coherent emergent-gravity framework.
+The numerical programme of Section 9, designed to falsify the growth law, instead found **no contradictions** with these predictions, reinforcing the viability of EGG as a coherent emergent-gravity framework.

 ---